 Judge Gardner took the bench on January 13, 1997.
 She received her bachelor’s degree from the University of Michigan and JD from the University of Michigan.
 Before taking the bench, Judge Gardner practiced probate and family law with the firm of Kozera, Brown and Gardner.
 Judge Gardner is assigned to the Family Division of Circuit Court.
 Judge Gardner was appointed Presiding Judge of the Family Division on January 1, 2010.

 Judge Hillary took the bench in January of 2001.
-Judge Hillary received his under-graduate degree from Ferris State University and JD from Thomas Cooley Law School.
+Judge Hillary received his undergraduate degree from Ferris State University and JD from Thomas Cooley Law School.
 Before taking the bench, Judge Hillary was a sole practitioner with primary emphasis in Family Law.
 Judge Hillary is assigned to the Family Division of Circuit Court.

 Judge Leiber took the bench on January 1, 1989.
 He received his bachelor’s degree from Aquinas College and JD from Wayne State University Law School.
 Before taking the bench, Judge Leiber was a Grand Rapids Assistant City Attorney and then served twelve years as a Kent County Assistant Prosecuting Attorney.
 Judge Leiber served three years in the Family Division of Circuit Court, and, as of January of 2001, the Judge is serving in the Civil/Criminal Division of the Circuit Court.
+Our Kent County Criminal Defense Lawyers and Attorneys prefer to handle cases that are not in front of Judge Leiber.
+Thankfully, he is probably going to leave the bench after 2018.

 Judge Quist took the bench on January 23, 2012.
 He received his BA from Hope College and his JD from George Washington University.
 Before taking the bench, Judge Quist served as the Director of Employment Services for the Michigan Administrative Hearing System and Chief Magistrate for the Worker’s Compensation Board of Magistrates.
 In addition to his administrative responsibilities, he tried over 500 cases as an administrative law judge and magistrate.
 In addition to 12 years experience as an adjudicator before taking the bench, Judge Quist was a civil litigator in Grand Rapids for 9 years.
 From January 2012 through May 2015, Judge Quist was assigned to the Family Division of the Circuit Court.
 As of June 1, 2015, Judge Quist is assigned to the Civil/Criminal Division of the Circuit Court.